 It’s best to change permalinks prior to starting publishing posts.
 Because if you have a lot of content created and decide to change permalinks, there will be a lot of links to change then.
 And some of you posts will initially show a “Post not Found” notice.

-An important section are the “Plugins”.
+An important section is the “Plugins”.

 Plugins are essentially chunks of code attached to your theme code that add a new feature to the site.
 Even the best premium themes can not offer every possible option you want so that when plugins come in and do that for you.

-Fortunately there are an unlimited number of plugins (both premium and free) for you to use.
+Fortunately, there are an unlimited number of plugins (both premium and free) for you to use.
 SO almost nothing is impossible with WordPress.

 The “Pages” menu is where permanent and static pages are created.
-The pages and posts are different as pages do not have dates but posts do that show up in blog feed.
+The pages and posts are different as pages do not have dates but posts do that show up in the blog feed.

 Step 4.
 Setup & customize WordPress theme and plugins